jmuss07/Automated-Sign-Language/README.md

 _Update 2022-05-13_: I (Henry) am currently trying to design a frame for the hand, to replace what we cut off of the model in Blender.

+_2022-06-03_: It's been a minute, or two, or almost a month since the last update.
+It's been rough.

 ## About Us

 ### **Josie Muss**